Humphrey Chetham: Life

 He also began to obtain debts, and he feared that on his death parliament would take his money.
 He therefore donated money to form a blue coat school for forty poor boys, which later became Chetham's Hospital and then Chetham's School of Music.
 He also left money to establish Chetham's Library, including funds to pay for books.
 More libraries were constructed later on from this money.

+Chetham died on 20 September 1653, aged 72.
+He was buried in the Collegiate Church of Manchester, now Manchester Cathedral.

 Legacy

-After Chetham's death, in 1653, at Clayton Hall the school and library opened.
+After Chetham's death, the school and library opened.
 Chetham's contribution is commemorated by a statue and a window in Manchester Cathedral and by a statue and mural in Manchester Town Hall.
 By prior arrangement, Clayton Hall was left to the surviving nephew, George.

 Chetham is also remembered in the name of the Chetham Society, a text publication society concerned with the history of North West England, founded at a meeting at Chetham's Library in 1843.